MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ### Daily recurrence

-When a work hour type occurs at the same time every day, it's called a *daily recurrence*.<!--note from editor: Just curious, does this really mean seven days a week?-->
+When a work hour type occurs at the same time every day, it's called a *daily recurrence*.

 For example, a resource works from 5:00 AM to 10:00 AM every day of the week.

 ### Custom recurrence

-When a work hour type occurs at certain times on certain days of the week, but the times are different on different days, you can create a *custom recurrence*.<!--note from editor: Suggested.-->
+When a work hour type occurs at certain times on certain days of the week, but the times are different on different days, you can create a *custom recurrence*.

 For example, a resource works from 5:00 AM to 10:00 AM every Monday, and 12:00 PM to 3:00 PM every Wednesday.

 ## Work hour types

-These APIs<!--note from editor: Here and throughout, is the edit from "this API" to "these APIs" okay?
-Since this article is talking about two APIs.--> support create, update, and delete operations for the following work hour types:
+These APIs support create, update, and delete operations for the following work hour types:

 - [Working hours](#working-hours)
 - [Non-working hours](#non-working-hour)